iterating/placenotes/readme.md

 - [ ] malbec wine "
 It's your Costco shopping list, and it pops up when you arrive at Costco.

-A powerful messaging and notetaking app that adds the element of location to your messages.
+**Placenotes** is a powerful messaging and notetaking app that adds the element of location to your messages.

 Built with Express and Mongodb
 This is a work in progress.